njlyon0/lyon-ms-thesis_butterfly-project/tools/README.md

 ## Function Scripts

 - `fxn_tabularize-mem-results.R` - Extracts the ANOVA table for the supplied mixed-effects model object (must be created by `lmerTest::lmer`)
+- `fxn_make-fig.R` - Creates one of three possible types of figure